psychedelicious/lifelike/README.md

 There are other algorithms that I plan to explore that need fewer array reads, like Tony Finch's ListLife.
 I will explore those in the future.

-Using simple React state with `useState()` quickly became terrible so I explored `useReducer()`, `useReducer()` bundled up with Context, the new Redux Toolkit, and finally plain Redux.
+I explored simple React state with `useState()`, `useReducer()`, `useReducer()` bundled up with Context, the new Redux Toolkit, and finally plain Redux.

 `useState()` and `useReducer()` were performant but made handling multiple user inputs from several components affecting the automaton's cells very tricky.
 I couldn't figure out a way to do it without having performance issues and incredibly ugly code.

-Redux Toolkit was really nice to use but its use of immer behind the scenes made it too slow to read and write potentially 1 million cells each iteration.
-Performance was terrible.
+Redux Toolkit was really nice to use but its use of immer behind the scenes made it too slow to read and write potentially 1 million+ cells each iteration.
+Performance was unacceptable.

 Plain Redux solved all of these issues.
-It was fast and allowed for the various user inputs to modify state far more simply.
+It is fast and allowed for the various user inputs to modify state far more simply.

 #### Drawing to canvas